AlexTISYoung/snipar/docs/guide.rst

 Siblings are identified through individuals that have the same FID.

-We recommend working through the (:doc:`tutorial`) to get an idea of the workflow required for a full analysis.
+We recommend working through the tutorial (https://github.com/AlexTISYoung/SNIPar/edit/master/docs/tutorial.rst) to get an idea of the workflow required for a full analysis.

 Family based GWAS is performed using the fGWAS.py script, which uses a linear mixed model with a random-effect that models correlations between individuals with the same family ID to estimate direct and indirect effects for genome-wide SNPs.